OpenEvalProject/evals/manuscripts/elife-100989/v1/manuscript.md

 ## Results

-## Early-life exposure to elevated ethyl butyrate erodes Or42a OSN connectivity and function
+### Early-life exposure to elevated ethyl butyrate erodes Or42a OSN connectivity and function

 The antennal lobe (AL) is the first processing center for olfactory information in the Drosophila brain (Couto et al., 2005; Fishilevich and Vosshall, 2005).
 In the AL, presynaptic terminals of primary olfactory sensory neurons, OSNs, synapse with second-order PNs within discrete glomeruli to transmit olfactory information to higher-order brain regions.
 In addition to OSNs and PNs, multiple populations of LNs (local interneurons) modulate OSN-PN transmission, as well as communication among glomeruli (Figure 1A).
 The AL is also home to populations of glia, including ensheathing glia (EG) and astrocytes (Doherty et al., 2009; Freeman, 2015; Wu et al., 2017).

 ![Figure 1.](https://cdn.elifesciences.org/articles/100989/elife-100989-fig1-v1.jpg)

 **Figure 1.:** (A) FlyWire full-brain connectome reconstruction (left) and simplified schematic (right) of the Or42a olfactory circuit.
 Thirty-three olfactory sensory neurons (OSNs) expressing the ethyl butyrate (EB)- sensitive odorant receptor Or42a synapse with projection neurons (PNs) in a single glomerulus (VM7) of the antennal lobe (AL).
 VM7 also receives lateral input from local interneurons (LNs).
 (B) Overview of the Drosophila developmental timeline.
 OSNs synapse with PNs during the first 48 hr after puparium formation.
 (C) Schematic of the odorant exposure paradigm used in (D–J).
 White and black bars represent ethyl butyrate (EB) or mineral oil vehicle control, respectively.
 DPE, days post-eclosion.
 (D) Representative maximum intensity projections (MIPs) (bottom) and volume measurements (top) of the Or42a-mCD8::GFP OSN terminal arbor in VM7 in 2 DPE flies exposed to mineral oil or the indicated concentrations of EB throughout adulthood.
 (E) Representative MIPs (bottom) and number of VM7 presynapses (top) in 2 DPE flies exposed to mineral oil or the indicated concentrations of EB throughout adulthood.
 Presynapses were visualized with nc82 anti-bruchpilot (Brp) staining.
 Data are mean ± SD.
 (F–J) Patch-clamp recordings of VM7 PNs from 2 DPE flies exposed to 15% EB or mineral oil throughout adulthood.
 (F) Representative PN membrane potential traces, (G) spontaneous mean firing rate (Oil, 1.1±0.61 [mean ± SD]; EB, 0.017±0.039), (H) interspike interval (ISI) events (Oil, 751.9±450.6; EB, 1757±1114), (I) spike onset latency (Oil, 0.79±0.21; EB, 0.83±0.038), and (J). afterhyperpolarization (AHP) decay time constant (Oil, 92.7±28.8; EB, 96.1±77.4). ns, not significant,. **p<0.01, ***p<0.001, ****p<0.0001, Kruskal-Wallis test with Dunn’s multiple comparisons test (D) or Mann-Whitney U-test (F–I).
-Genotypes, raw values, and detailed statistics are provided in Figure 1—source data 1.Figure 1—source data 1.Figure 1.
+Genotypes, raw values, and detailed statistics are provided in Figure 1—source data 1.

 While the response of AL glia to OSN axon injury has been thoroughly investigated (Herrmann et al., 2022; Logan et al., 2012; Ziegenfuss et al., 2012), glial roles in synapse formation, maintenance, and pruning in the AL are less clear.
 We previously investigated the function of the highly conserved glial engulfment receptor Draper in regulating axon terminal morphology and synapse number of several OSN populations across early and mid-adulthood to test for a role for Draper in shaping circuitry at baseline (Jindal et al., 2023).
 Intriguingly, the phenotypic and cell-type-specific consequences of losing glial Draper are not constant over time.
 Instead, loss of Draper leads to larger increases in synapse number in young flies than in older flies, suggesting that Draper-mediated synapse refinement is particularly important during early life.
 These findings piqued our interest in a form of early-life plasticity described in the VM7 glomerulus (Chodankar et al., 2020; Golovin et al., 2021; Golovin et al., 2019).
 In this paradigm, animals exposed to concentrated ethyl butyrate (EB) for the first two days of adulthood exhibit a near complete loss of Or42a OSN terminal arbors, suggesting the possibility of glial-mediated phagocytosis.
 This remodeling is suggested to reflect a new form of critical period plasticity; however, the EB concentrations typically used in these studies (25% [v/v]) also drive loss of terminal arbors when odor exposure occurs in mid-adulthood (Golovin et al., 2019), raising questions about critical period specificity.
 Moreover, the significance of this plasticity is uncertain, since Or42a terminals exhibit morphological recovery after animals are returned to a normal olfactory environment (Chodankar et al., 2020; Golovin et al., 2019).